mapbox/mapbox-studio-classic/CONTRIBUTING.md

 On OSX, the logs can also be accessed to through the Help dropdown on the top menu bar.

+### Tests

+Run tests with `npm test`.
+Some tests will fail with proper AWS credentials.
+Team Mapbox can use `mapbox auth` to rull the full test suite.

 ### Pull requests

 Use PRs for everything but trivial changes and typos.
 Goals to strive for: